IBM/sms-analysis-with-wks/README.md

 ### NLU without a WKS model

-Using NLU without a WKS is less ideal.
-The server does not extract the entities we are looking for, it extracts the company and some location details, both of which are generic, it does not extract the offer details we desiree.
+Using **NLU** without a **WKS** model ID is less ideal, as the server does not extract the entities we are looking for.
+It extracts generic data such as company name and some location details, but it does not extract the domain specific offer details we desire.

 ```
 curl -u "$username":"$password" \